Aligudarz County

 Aligudarz County (شهرستان الیگودرز) is in Lorestan province, Iran.
 Its capital is the city of Aligudarz.

 History

-After the 2006 National Census, the village of Shulabad-e Sofla was elevated to city status as Shulabad.
+The village of Shulabad-e Sofla, after merging with several other villages, was converted to a city and renamed Shulabad in 2010.

-After the 2011 census, Borborud-e Gharbi Rural District was separated from the Central District in the formation of Borborud-e Gharbi District, including the new Cheshmeh Par Rural District.
-Borborud-e Sharqi and Farsesh Rural Districts were also separated from the Central District to form Borborud-e Sharqi District.
+After the 2011 National Census, Borborud-e Gharbi Rural District was separated from the Central District in the formation of Borborud-e Gharbi District, including the new Cheshmeh Par Rural District.
+At the same time, Borborud-e Sharqi and Farsesh Rural Districts were also separated from the Central District to form Borborud-e Sharqi District.

-After the 2016 census, Chaman Soltan, Shahpurabad, and Titkan were elevated to city status.
+The villages of Chaman Soltan and Shahpurabad were converted to cities in 2018, and likewise the village of Titkan in 2021.

 Demographics

 Ethnicity

 The county is populated by various Lur tribes.

 Population

 At the time of the 2006 census, the county's population was 134,802 in 28,668 households.
 The following census in 2011 counted 140,275 people in 35,020 households.
 The 2016 census measured the population of the county as 137,534 in 38,503 households.